R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Proposed R-PointHop Method

 To construct the attributes of a target point, we find its $K$ nearest neighbors.
 They can be the same as those in the previous step or in a larger neighborhood depending on the point density and the total number of points.
 For each point in the neighborhood, we transform its XYZ coordinates to the LRF of the target point.
 The eigenvectors $(p^+, \ q^+, \ r^+)$ are used as default axes.
 To address the sign ambiguity of each axis individually, we consider the 1D coordinates of $K$ points of an axis, find the median point and calculate the first-order moment about the median point.
 Initially, we can assign $p^+$ or $p^-$ arbitrarily.
 The first-order left and right moments are given, respectively, by

 where $p_i$ is the 1D coordinates of point $i$ projected to $p^+$ and $p_m$ is the projected value of the median point.
-If $M_p^r > M_p^l$, we stick to the original assignment on $p^+$/$p^-$.
-Otherwise, we swap the assignment to ensure that the direction with a larger first-order moment to be the positive axis.
-This can be implemented as post-multiplying a local data matrix of dimension $K \times 3$ with a diagonal reflection matrix, $R' \in R^{3 \times 3}$, whose diagonal elements are either $1$ or $-1$ depending on the chosen sign.
+If $M_p^r > M_p^l$, we {retain} original assignment {of} $p^+$/$p^-$.
+Otherwise, we swap the assignment to ensure the direction with {the} larger first-order moment is the positive axis.
+This can be implemented {by} post-multiplying the local data matrix of dimension $K \times 3$ with a diagonal reflection matrix, $R' \in R^{3 \times 3}$, whose diagonal elements are either $1$ or $-1$ depending on the chosen sign.
 That is,

 and